Dacid99/Emailkasten/CONTRIBUTING.md

 - The variable names should be comprehensive and the code self-explanatory.
 Use comments only where required for structure, comprehension or warning.

-- Avoid suppressing warnings (e.g. by pylint) by annotations, this only hides potential issues.
+- Avoid suppressing warnings (e.g. by pylint and ruff) by annotations, this only hides potential issues.
 If such a warning is raised either fix it or explain why you cant in a comment.
 Only if the correct way to do something raises a warning a suppression should be used.
 Every suppression needs a comment why it is inevitable.

 - Commits should have a clear commit message prefaced with a keyword of what has been done.
   Examples: